 As part of his personal archive, Krawciw’s maps were bequeathed to Harvard University upon his death in 1975.
 This book serves as both a catalog of his collection and a description of how the maps he collected serve as an invaluable source for Ukraine’s history and a symbol of Ukrainian national identity.

-Ottoman survey registers are recognized as unparalleled sources on the demographic, economic, and linguistic characteristics of the regions for which they were made.
+Ottoman survey registers are unparalleled sources on the demographic, economic, and linguistic characteristics of the regions for which they were made.
 The register for Kamaniçe is the only surviving survey register of Ukrainian lands.
-The full text of the defter is given in transcription in the first part, with a facsimile edition given in the second part.
+A full transcription of the defter is given in the first part, with a facsimile edition given in the second part.